nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Things go wrong quickly in embedded code, and your CPU can halt and restart faster than the first `H` in `Hello, World!` can make it out the serial port at RS-232 speeds.
 So if you want to know where your code is getting to, why not light a series of LEDs, one at a time?

-**fluoresence slide**
+**jellyfish slide**

 Debugging isn't easy in biological systems either.
-RS-232 is actually fairly modern by comparison.
+Even RS-232 is actually fairly modern by comparison.
-Thankfully we have an unlikely ally in the jellyfish.
+Thankfully we have an unlikely ally in the humble jellyfish.
 Jellyfish have a gene `GFP` which codes for a fluorescent protein.
-This gene can be fused with a gene of interest and then when that gene is expressed, so is the fluorescent protein.
+This gene can be located near or fused with a gene of interest and then when that gene is expressed, so is the fluorescent protein.
 So cells which express that gene, glow!

-This can be used to sort cells by activity.

-### Fuzzing / Deep Mutational Scanning
+**emissions table**

+Since the discovery of GFP, various other genes have been discovered or invented which emit light at different wavelengths, so now we have some serious debugging potential.

+**dr dinosaur comic**

+Incidentally, every few months this sort of experiment gets picked up as a whacky "scientists have made a chicken which glows in the dark" article in the papers.
+A glowing chicken would be neat, but that's not the whole story.

+**vampseq slide**

+For example, a technique called VAMP-seq uses fluorescent markers to sort cells and assign scores by gene expression rather than population.

 ### Spam Filtering / mRNA Vaccines

 Messenger RNA, or *mRNA* has been in the news a lot recently, for all the wrong reasons.
 A very large proportion of us here today will have benefited from mRNA vaccine technology and a lot of us will get to benefit further as research continues into mRNA therapies.